 Anterior Spinal Exposure

 This technique allows us to avoid manipulating and touching the bowel and the patient therefore does not develop scar tissue around the loops of bowel.
 The surgical aspects of the procedure require delicate movement of blood vessels, the peritoneal cavity, the kidney/ureter, nerves, muscle and soft tissue.
-Vascular surgeons are often the specialists chosen to assist in these procedure due their familiarity with mobilization of blood vessels.
+Vascular surgeons are often the specialists chosen to assist in these procedures due their familiarity with mobilization of blood vessels.